marshjaja/Console-Finances/README.md

 # 👩🏾‍💻🏳️‍🌈Marcia Mijnhijmer🏳️‍🌈👩🏾‍💻 builds their Portfolio website but does it the bootstrap way
 ##  Criterea

-Your task is to write JavaScript code that analyzes the records to calculate each of the following:
+Task: to write JavaScript code that analyzes the records to calculate each of the following:

 - The total number of months included in the dataset.